 Free plans are excellent starting points but they have real limits.
 Here’s when it makes sense to upgrade:

-- Upgrade Rytr when you’re consistently hitting the 10,000 character limit — that means AI writing is working for you and $9/month is clearly worth it
+- Upgrade Rytr when you’re consistently hitting the 10,000 character limit — that means AI writing is working for you and $9/month (or $7.50 annual) is clearly worth it

 - Upgrade Grammarly when you want advanced style suggestions and tone improvements — usually when your audience starts growing and content quality becomes a competitive advantage